AaronCode2/AaronCode2/README.md

 ## A little Story

-It started with a homeowrk about **Coding**, when I wrote my first "Hello World" Program
+It started with a homework about **Coding**, when I wrote my first "Hello World" Program
 I felt the power of communicating to computer, and soon started using JS to make a calculator app
 and using Canvas to make games with the tutorials of [Chris](https://www.youtube.com/@ChrisCourses),
 then my friend told me to learn C++ and so I did and gained a lot of knowledge and still to day
-I can't imagine this all started with the homeowrk - Crazy!
+I can't imagine this all started with the homework - Crazy!